icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 The URL of a Scheme Catalog Requirements Document is a stable identifier that is used to find data sources in the Catalog by searching for all entries with this URL in the `dcterms:conformsTo` term.

-They are not versioned, and do not include version numbers in the URLs, as it would prevent easy searching with SPaRQL queries, and require a range of compatible versions to be included in the record.
+Scheme Catalog Requirements Documents are not versioned, and do not include version numbers in their URLs.
+Versioned URLs would prevent easy searching with SPARQL queries, and require a range of compatible versions to be included in the record.

 Scheme Catalog Requirements Documents may be updated with backwards compatible changes, for example, adding additional groups who are permitted to use the data source.
+Existing records are not updated automatically.
 A compliance process will detect out-of-date catalog entries, and notify providers to review the changes and update their record.
-Consumers which rely on these changes will need to verify that

 ## Object specification